phaustin/quantecon-example/book/docs/parallelization.md

 In other words, can we pair

--   the efficiency of Numba\'s highly specialized JIT compiled function and
+-   the efficiency of Numba's highly specialized JIT compiled function and
--   the speed gains from parallelization obtained by NumPy\'s implicit multithreading?
+-   the speed gains from parallelization obtained by NumPy's implicit multithreading?

 It turns out that we can, by adding some type information plus